panzi/SocialSharePrivacy/README.md

 This event is emitted after a certain service was disabled.
-The event object will have a `serviceName` property, holding the name of the service that was disabled, and an `isClick` property, wich is `true` if a click by a user caused this event (`false` if it was disabled via JavaScript).
+The event object will have a `serviceName` property, holding the name of the service that was disabled, and an `isClick` property, which is `true` if a click by a user caused this event (`false` if it was disabled via JavaScript).

 ### socialshareprivacy:enable

 This event is emitted after a certain service was enabled.
-The event object will have a `serviceName` property, holding the name of the service that was enabled, and an `isClick` property, wich is `true` if a click by a user caused this event (`false` if it was enabled via JavaScript).
+The event object will have a `serviceName` property, holding the name of the service that was enabled, and an `isClick` property, which is `true` if a click by a user caused this event (`false` if it was enabled via JavaScript).

 <span id="options">Options</span>